pavluchenkor/iDryer-Unit/readme_en.md

 1. **Hardware Assembly:**

-   - Connect the heating element and fan to the iDryer Unit board.
+   - Connect the heater element and fan to the iDryer Unit board.
    - Install the thermistor and SHT3X sensor (or any other supported temperature/humidity sensor) in the dryer and connect them to the appropriate pins on the board.

-2. **Install Required Files:**
+2. **File Installation:**

-   - Copy `rp2040_pin_aliases.cfg`, `iDryer.cfg`, and other configuration files to the Klipper configuration directory.
+   - Copy the `rp2040_pin_aliases.cfg`, `iDryer.cfg`, and other configuration files to the Klipper configuration directory.

 ## Firmware Installation on iDryer Unit